Running uphill tips

 It keeps you going to avoid resisting forward movement.
 The slope may scare you making the adrenaline in your system to tell you to lean backward.
 Do not fall into this trap.
 You are safe leaning forward; it is even safer than leaning backward.

-Leaning backward also contributes to fatigue making you miss to enjoy the run.
+Leaning backward also contributes to fatigue.
 It exerts pressure on your foot making you feel tired to go on.

 Downhill strides are a little longer than uphill ones due to the gradient and gravity as well.
 Do not calculate the length of the strides.
 Your body will naturally extend them.